 Magneto Bamboo drop-through CRUISER 42″ review

-The Magneto Bamboo cruiser longboard is 42″ long by 9″ wide.
+The Magneto Bamboo cruiser longboard is 42″ long by 9″ wide with a 34″ wheelbase.
 It’s a nearly symmetrical cutout shape with drop-through truck mounts, making it a low-riding, stable and easy-to-push longboard for comfortable distance cruising.

 The Magneto cruiser deck is made from a blend of 3 plies of bamboo and 2 plies of fiberglass, giving it both outstanding strength and astonishing flexibility.
 The top sandblast coating on the deck top removes the need for grip tape (very grippy and attractive look).